Learn how to backup Active Directory with this step-by-step guide.

 Install Windows Server Backup

-The Windows server backup utility gets a bad wrap, mostly because it is used incorrectly.
+To create an Active Directory backup the Windows server backup utility needs to be installed.
+This utility gets a bad wrap, mostly because it is used incorrectly.
 It is not a solution for backing up your entire enterprise but works great for specific use cases like backing up Active Directory.

 I’ve been using it for years to backup Active Directory and it works great.
 There are a few things to be aware of when using this utility and I’ll point those out throughout this guide.